younessassassi/conference-manager/README.md

 A `Session` is an entity model with a conference as its parent under which it was created.
 The intent is to easily retrieve sessions belonging to a specific conference.

-The Session model subclasses ndb.Model class and consists of the following properties:
+The Session model subclasses the ndb.Model class and consists of the following properties:

     - name, a required String property representing the name of the session

     - highlights, a repeated String property representing the session highlights

     - speaker, a String property which contains the speaker name

     - duration, an Integer property representing session duration in minutes

     - sessionType, a String property with a predefined set of choices for the user to select from.

     - startDate, a Date property representing the start date of the session

     - startTime, a Time property representing the start time of the session

-The SessionForm model subclasses messages.Message class and consists of string field classes to efficiently transmit the calls across the networl or process space.
+The SessionForm model subclasses messages.Message class and consists of string field classes to efficiently transmit the calls across the network or process space.

-I decided to keep the speaker as a string property of the session class instead of its model to keep the project simpler.
+I decided to keep the speaker as a string property of the session model instead of its model to keep the project simpler.
 I realize that I will lose a lot of flexibility by not separating the speaker and the session, but unfortunately my job responsibilities are keeping me from spending more time on this project.

 ## *Addional Queries*